 While there may be a stigma around Contact Centres, the industry has come a long way in recent years.
 However, the general public isn’t fully aware of the shifts in the industry.

-When Clare is talking with hiring managers, she advises them to analyse their job ads and look at how they are enticing people.
+When talking with hiring managers, she advises them to analyse their job ads and look at how they are enticing people.
 How does the ad stand out amongst the others?
 Does it talk about perks and career development?
 Career development is a particularly important focus for today’s jobseekers, so it’s essential that employers showcase a clear path for progression.

 Ads should be as enticing as possible.
 Contact Centres could make videos showing a glimpse of working life at their business.
-The recruitment process itself could be made more flexible – Clare says that people often appreciate the chance to interview via video, for example, rather than having to make time in their busy lives to commute for an in-person interview.
+The recruitment process itself could be made more flexible – people often appreciate the chance to interview via video, for example, rather than having to make time in their busy lives to commute for an in-person interview.

 Making the process easier and more exciting for candidates could go a long way to battling the negative stigma and encouraging more applicants to send in their CV.

 While Contact Centres are facing a raft of hiring challenges, they aren’t insurmountable.
 By focusing on improving workplace culture, offering employees greater work-life balance (and control of their own schedules), and then showing this off to candidates via an exciting recruitment process, many of the biggest hiring difficulties can be overcome.

 To receive your copy of the full Contact Centre Benchmarking Report, get in touch with Louise at firstname.lastname@example.org.